 Dentist conversation questions

-The difficult words on this speaking handout include – filling, false, dental floss, mouthwash, toothpick, treatment, decay, breath, practitioner, gameshow host, anesthetic, needle, braces, and fairy.
+The difficult words on this speaking handout include – filling, false, dental floss, mouthwash, toothpick, treatment, decay, breath, practitioner, gameshow host, anaesthetic, needle, braces, and fairy.

 The dentist conversation questions are –